OldManny/AutoMate/README.md

    - **Time**: When the email should go out.
    - **Days**: Which days to repeat (for recurring emails).

-6. **View & Manage Scheduled Emails**
-Check the Running modal to see any scheduled emails alongside other tasks.
-You can cancel them before they run if plans change.

 **Note**: Unlike file operations, there is no “Undo” once an email is sent.
 Make sure your addresses and attachments are correct before clicking **Send**.